Johneriksson88/wedding/README.md

 - __Landing page__

     - The landing page image is a photograph of John and Helena lovingly staring into each others eyes, with a nice tile background with a heart in it.
 It represents the love that will be celebrated at the wedding, and is intended to put the visitor in a good mood for going to our wedding.
-    - Under the landing page image is the most important information: a "Welcome to our wedding!", a short introductory text and date and location under it.
+    - Under the landing page image the user first gets informed they are invited to our wedding and then can read a short introductory text with date and location under it.
     - At the bottom of the section are three images to neatly frame the invitation information and add some more color to the otherwise black and white page.

 ![Landing Page](https://github.com/Johneriksson88/wedding/blob/main/assets/images/screenshots/landing-page-screenshot.png?raw=true)